Common Chemical Injuries in the Workplace

 Types of Chemical Exposure Injuries

 Depending on when and how you became exposed to a toxic chemical, your injuries may vary.
 One of the most common chemical exposure injuries is absorption through the skin, which affects up to 13 million U.S. workers in fields like health care, food service, painting, construction, and mechanics.
 In other cases, you may sustain chemical burns in a plant explosion.
-No matter what exposure injuries you’ve suffered on the job, you may be entitled to workers’ compensation for your losses even if your employer was not at fault.
+No matter what exposure injuries you’ve suffered on the job, you may be entitled to compensation for your injuries.

 Chemical exposure in the workplace can result in any of the following: